Angelo State Rams baseball: 2024

+2025

+The Rams finished 2025 with an overall record of 48-10, and a Lone Star Conference record of 39-7, capturing both the regular-season and tournament championships.
+Their season ended in the finals of the South Central Super Regional held in San Angelo, where the Rams were swept 2-0 by No. 5 UT Tyler in a best-of-three series.

 Kevin Brooks

 Kevin Brooks is a graduate of Baylor University, earning his bachelor's degree in secondary education while playing baseball for the Bears baseball team from 1988 to 1991.
 He also holds a master's degree in physical education from University of the Incarnate Word.

 Brooks started his coaching career in the Jayhawk Collegiate League, working as a summer coach in 1993, and for the Hays (Kan.)
 Larks in 1995.
 The 1995 Larks included Major League Baseball National League All-Star Lance Berkman.
 With Brooks’ guidance, the Larks finished second in the 1995 National Baseball Congress (NBC) World Series behind the 1996 USA Olympic Baseball Team.
 He served as an assistant coach at the University of Incarnate Word from 1994 to 1998, and was a volunteer assistant coach at Texas A&M Aggies baseball in 1999, helping the Aggies to the Big XII title in their run to the NCAA Division I College World Series.
 From 2000 to 2003, Brooks was an assistant coach at the University of Texas-San Antonio in 2000, and an assistant coach at Hardin-Simmons University (2000–03).

+After coaching the Rams to the 2023 Division II National Championship, Brooks was named the Skip Bertman Coach of the Year by the College Baseball Foundation.